drv0228/dayify-client/README.md

 ### Features

-Product Catalog in the Home-Page / Search Functionality: A robust search feature to help users find products quickly. / Shopping Cart: To Add and remove items.
+Product Catalog in the Home-Page / Search Functionality: A robust search feature to help users find products quickly. / Shopping Cart: To Add and remove items. /
+User Registration: User account creation and authentication; Login In and Register.

-## Implementation
+## Instruccions

+To see the app in your local machine you need to git clone the repositories dayify-client and dayify-server; do not forget to make npm i in both before run them.
+Also, you can see the port on use is 8086 and you can change it at the file .env

 ### Tech Stack

-REACT, HTML, CSS, SASS, NODE, EXPRESS, KNEX.JS, MYSQL
+REACT, HTML, CSS, SASS, NODE, & EXPRESS.

+### Data

+My data in the future will be generated from our own database.
+The products inventory table will be responsible for generating products data, and we will be collecting and storing all our clients' contact details in the clients' table.
+For the DEMO DAY and the building process, I will obtain the products' data from the my own API using my repo "dayify-server" that I created with node and express .

+### Auth

+Authentication/authorization was implemente using Firebase.

 ### APIs

-I will use my own api in the near future; for testing the app and Demo Day I found the following API: https://github.com/keikaavousi/fake-store-api to use for now.
+I am using my own api.

 ### Sitemap